airboxlab/airboxlab.github.io/_posts/2021-06-14-events-class.md

 Multiple "standard" kernel functions exist (like _gaussian radial basis function_ (RBF)).
 Choosing the right one is a difficult task when it's meant to be used in a model training pipeline.
 Here we're using the _cosine_ kernel function, only because it offers good visualization results.

-Note: as of writing, kernels for feature engineering aren't available in Spark, but it's fairly simple to create your own.

 ![sources]({{ site.baseurl }}/assets/viz_aqe/kpca_k_2.png){: .center }
 <center><i>Kernel PCA (k=2)</i></center>
 <br/>